JerryFleming/PyDoc/library/gzip.rst

 .. function:: open(filename, mode='rb', compresslevel=9, encoding=None, errors=None, newline=None)

-   Open a gzip-compressed file in binary or text mode, returning a :term:`file object`.
+   Open a gzip-compressed file in binary or text mode, returning a :term:`文件对象`.

    The *filename* argument can be an actual filename (a :class:`str` or :class:`bytes` object), or an existing file object to read from or write to.